-34. The other specific task required by the 2011 regulations was the publication of Equality Objective(s) by 6th April 2012.
-The Council published its first set of Objectives at the beginning of April 2012.

-- 35. The Objective(s) set out specific and measurable tasks to improve equality.
+- 37. The other specific task required by the 2011 regulations was the publication of Equality Objective(s) by 6th April 2012.
+The Council published its first set of Objectives at the beginning of April 2012. - 38.
+The Objective(s) set out specific and measurable tasks to improve equality.
 They are not intended to reflect the full scope of the Council's commitment to equality, but to set out steps that can be taken to make progress in particular areas of activity highlighted for improvement in the Equality Analysis.
-Actions to deliver the objectives will be included in the annual Action Plan that forms part of this policy. - 36.
-The published Objective(s) also reflects the current constraints on resources and capacity.
-However, they will be reviewed and further developed to build more detail into the published framework during the preparation of this policy. - 37.
-The regulations require the objective(s) to be reviewed at least every four years (the life cycle of this policy is aligned to that four year review period). - 38.
-The Council's Equality Objective for the period 2017-2021 is:
+Actions to deliver the objectives will be included in the annual Action Plan that forms part of this policy.

+- 39. The Equality Objective for 2018-2022 has been reviewed and further developed during the preparation of this policy. - 40.
+The regulations require the objective(s) to be reviewed at least every four years (the life cycle of this policy is aligned to that four year review period). - 41.
+The Council's Equality Objective for the period 2018-2022 is:

-"To make all Members and staff aware of their duties under the Equality Act 2010, demonstrate how they have done this via training and engagement with services users and support organisations, and publicise the differences that this work has made."
+"To remind all Members and staff of their duties under the Equality Act 2010, demonstrate how the council has done this via training and engagement with services users and support organisations, and publicise the differences that this work has made."

-39. This objective addresses the council's most important priorities in respect of meeting the PSED, as identified by local stakeholders, and demonstrates its commitment to continuing to embed the equality agenda in a measurable way.
+42. This objective addresses the council's most important priorities in respect of meeting the PSED, as identified by local stakeholders, and demonstrates its commitment to continuing to embed the equality agenda in a measurable way.